SensLI: Sensitivity-Based Layer Insertion for Neural Networks: SensLI: Sensitivity-Based Layer Insertion

 \subsection{When to Insert a Layer?}

-The question when to best suspend training to insert a new layer is currently open.
-On the one hand, one might want to train on the smaller network as long as possible for resource efficiency.
-On the other hand, training on it for too long is inefficient and can prevent the extended network to take full advantage of the added layer, as shown by numerical evidence, \cf \cref{subsection:numerical-when-to-insert}.
-Overall, we find empirically that the time when to insert a new layer can have a significant impact on the effectiveness of the overall approach, so that further research is warranted.
+The optimal timing for suspending training to insert a new layer remains an open question without a satisfying answer.
+On the one hand, training the smaller network for as long as possible saves resources.
+On the other hand, training it for too long can be inefficient and may prevent the extended network from fully leveraging the added layer.
+In our numerical experiments shown in \cref{figure:when-to-insert-layers}, we find that the time when to insert a new layer can have a significant impact on the effectiveness of the overall approach.
+To the best of our knowledge, currently existing methods to decide the insertion time during training are heuristic.
+Similarly, we propose to evaluate the merit of inserting a new layer at regular intervals during training, and to insert the layer with the highest sensitivity when

+holds with $\tau \ge 1$.
+Here, $\cW$ is the set containing all weight matrices or kernels already present in the baseline model.
+Hence a layer is selected for insertion when the sensitivity of this layer relative to a suitable norm of the gradient of all parameters in the network is sufficiently large.
+In \cref{figure:performance-of-layer-insertion-cnn}, we observe that already for $\tau = 1$ the heuristic in \eqref{eq:when-to-insert} actually accepts and rejects layer insertions, \cf \cref{table:parameters-cnn}.